bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/GITHUB_ACTIONS_SETUP.md

 - **Missing dependencies**: Ensure all required gems are listed in the Gemfile
 - **Theme issues**: Verify the minimal-mistakes-jekyll theme is properly configured

-## Benefits of Custom Workflow
+## Benefits of GitHub Actions Workflow

-- Full control over the build environment
+- **Automatic setup**: GitHub detected your Jekyll site and created the optimal workflow
-- Ability to use any Jekyll plugins (not limited to GitHub Pages whitelist)
+- **Plugin support**: Can use any Jekyll plugins (not limited to GitHub Pages whitelist)
+- **Better reliability**: More robust than the legacy GitHub Pages build process
-- Better error reporting and debugging
+- **Detailed logging**: Clear build logs and error reporting in the Actions tab
-- Faster builds with dependency caching
+- **Dependency caching**: Faster builds through automatic dependency caching
-- Support for custom build steps if needed
+- **Maintenance-free**: GitHub maintains and updates the workflow template